SAVE THE DATE FOR SHIFT 2026

 In a world characterized by a flood of digital stimuli, print is experiencing a strategic rebirth.
 Bernd Zipper shows how print is being revitalized by digitalization, artificial intelligence and personalization, even for print run size one, and is gaining ground as a credible, sustainable communication channel in the media mix.
 Print is becoming the key to the new social need for value, haptics and conscious media use for more differentiation in competition.

-Day 2
+Review Day 2

-Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, James from Conics and the Booxite platform from pagina.
+Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, Jaimes from Conics and the Booxite platform from pagina.

-Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, James from Conics and the Booxite platform from pagina.
+Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, Jaimes from Conics and the Booxite platform from pagina.

-Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, James from Conics and the Booxite platform from pagina.
+Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, Jaimes from Conics and the Booxite platform from pagina.

-Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, James from Conics and the Booxite platform from pagina.
+Discover the integrated HEIDELBERG technologies for digital and offset printing, finishing, logistics and data analytics driven by automated hybrid print workflows plus 3rd party solutions with Symphony from ctrl-s, Jaimes from Conics and the Booxite platform from pagina.

 Speaker